 Even within the mental health community, there is substantial disagreement about what works and what doesn’t.
 Our role is always to simply try to help inform you to make the best choice for yourself.

 Note: Choosing From the Researched and the Unresearched

 One of the reasons that curing an anxiety disorder is a challenge is that there are always setbacks.
 This is especially true if you’re using alternative treatments, or experimenting with a treatment you do not believe in.
 Far too many people give up on treating their anxiety simply because one treatment doesn’t work.

 This is a mistake.

 It’s important to remember that some treatments are more effective than others.
 There is no harm in utilizing a less traditional treatment, but remember that many of the more popular and common treatments have years of research behind them.

-If you do decide to try a less conventional treatment and it doesn’t work, don’t forget that many of the conventional treatments are still effective and available for you.
+If you do decide to try a less conventional treatment and it doesn’t work, don’t forget that many of the conventional treatments are still effective and available to you.
 If you try a well researched treatment and it STILL doesn’t work, there is no reason to give up.
 Treating anxiety isn’t always a simple task.
 It often requires a lot of different strategies.